AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/ecommerce.md

   </tr>
   <tr>
    <td>When to use</td>
-   <td>Limited use-cases: For e.g. scenarios where small, static catalogs may need to be imported</td>
+   <td>Limited use-cases: For for example, scenarios where small, static catalogs may need to be imported</td>
    <td>Preferred solution in most use-cases</td>
   </tr>
  </tbody>